Adroiti/docs-for-code-review-tools/checkstyle-EmptyForInitializerPad.md

-Pattern: Check the padding of an empty for initializer
+Pattern: Wrong padding of an empty `for` initializer

 Issue: -

 ## Description

-Checks the padding of an empty for initializer; that is whether white space is required at an empty for initializer, or such white space is forbidden.
+Checks the padding of an empty `for` initializer; that is whether white space is required at an empty `for` initializer, or such white space is forbidden.
 No check occurs if there is a line wrap at the initializer, as in

     for (